Fatal Frame: Setting

 Majority of the Fatal Frame / Project Zero series is set in the 1980s, before mobile phones were commonly used in Japan.
 Aside from a few recurring characters, each game has a self-contained story focusing on a different supernatural threat.
 The main unifying factor is navigating through haunted locations struck by a supernatural catastrophe, with a recurring setting being abandoned Japanese mansions.
 Recurring characters include Dr. Kunihiko Asou, an occultist who lived in the 1800s and created objects such as the Camera Obscura; and Miku Hinasaki, the protagonist of Fatal Frame and one of three protagonists in The Tormented, who also appears in Maiden of Black Water as one of the main characters' missing mother.
 A second recurring feature is the exclusive or frequent use of female characters in the leading role.
 This was explained as being due to the overall tone of the series: since traditional violence was not used, it was better to use a female character to convey this.
 It was also felt that women were more spiritually aware than men.
 Another recurring concept is a pseudo-physical location bridging the physical and spiritual worlds, inspired by a tanka written by Japanese poet Taeko Kuzuhara: these were represented by the Hellish Abyss in Crimson Butterfly and the lake in Maiden of Black Water.

 The first Fatal Frame is set in 1986, taking place in the Himuro Mansion located in the mountains of northeastern Japan.
-The second game,Crimson Butterfly is set in 1988, following a pair of twins who ifnd themselves trapped in a haunted village that mysteriously vanished during the Meiji era.
+The second game,Crimson Butterfly is set in 1988, following a pair of twins who find themselves trapped in a haunted village that mysteriously vanished during the Meiji era.
 The Tormented is set two months after the second game's events, featuring the Manor of Sleep, the dream-world version of an abandoned shrine.Mask of the Lunar Eclipse takes place in 1989, notorious for being wrongly assumed to be a prequel set in 1980 due to errors in its unofficial translation., taking place on an island ghost town where an abandoned hospital is located.
 The fifth game, Maiden of Black Water, is the first to be set in the 21st century, taking place in 2006 around a mountain forest infamous for suicides and rituals associated with local bodies of water.
 It features not only the return of the main protagonist of the first game as a major character but also her daughter as one of the main playable protagonists.